sta/websocket-sharp/README.md

   };
 ```

-If you set this property to nothing, the validation does nothing with the server certificate, and returns `true`.
+The default callback always returns `true`.

-As a **WebSocket Server**, you should create a new instance of the `WebSocketServer` or `HttpServer` class with some settings for secure connection, such as the following.
+As a WebSocket server, you should create a new instance of the `WebSocketServer` or `HttpServer` class with some settings for the secure connection, such as the following.

 ```csharp
 var wssv = new WebSocketServer (5963, true);